Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 ## Use Case

-Consider a scenario wherein you want to fetch log files from HDFS every hour and then store the logs in a TimePartitionedFileSet.
+A scenario where you want to fetch the log files from HDFS every hour and then store the logs in a TimePartitionedFileSet.
 This can be achieved by making configurational changes as described in the following sections.

 ## Properties

-**Reference Name:** Name used to uniquely identify this source for lineage, annotating metadata, etc.
+**Reference Name:** This is a unique name used to identify this source for lineage, annotating metadata, so on.

 **Path:** The path to read from.
 For example, hdfs:///tmp/sample.txt